 - 5 nights accomodation. *(Guests booking the 'Single' option will always have a private hotel room to themselves).

 - Includes 3 nights at the lovely 4-Star rated Movenpick Hotel in Hobart's city centre.

 - 5 x breakfasts included.
 4 x gourmet lunches in total.

-- 1 x two course evening meal with a glass of wine included.
+- 1 x two course evening meal included.

-- FREE wine, whiskey, gin & beer tastings.
+- FREE wine, whiskey, gin & chocolate tastings.